Criminal Investigations Bureau

 Crimes Against Persons Unit

-The Crimes Against Persons Unit is responsible for investigating cases that involve assault, battery, robbery, arson and other crimes of violence like felonious assault, malicious wounding and murder.
-Three detectives and a lieutenant are assigned to this division.
+The Crimes Against Persons Unit consists of 2 sergeants and 5 detectives.
+They are responsible for investigating cases that involve assault, battery, robbery, arson and other crimes of violence like felonious assault, malicious wounding and murder.
 HPD detectives have been called upon to teach criminal investigation classes to students at nearby Marshall University and have been selected to receive specialized training at the FBI Academy in Quantico, Virginia.

 Crimes Against Property Unit